jindeok/CF-KAN/README.md

 ## Citation
-If our work was helpful for your project, includes cite our work :)
+If our work was helpful for your project, cite our work :)

 ** Once the paper is uploaded to arXiv soon, we will provide instructions on how to cite it.